Things To Do & See in Glendalough

 Wicklow is a haven for golfers with courses to suit all levels from championship courses to pitch & putt.
 Don’t forget you also get to enjoy the spectacular scenery while you are playing.
 There are golf courses in Roundwood, Glenmalure, Aughrim, Druids Glen.

-For safety reasons swimming is not permitted in either of the Glendalough lakes but there is plenty of opportunity for swimming in swimming pools in Bray, Wicklow town and Arklow.
-There are also a number of beaches within about 30 minutes drive where you can dip your toes in Wicklow town, Arklow and Brittas Bay.
+Indoor heated swimming pools in Bray, Wicklow town and Arklow.
+There are also a number of beaches within about 45 minute drive in Wicklow town, Arklow and Brittas Bay.